-Just because whites can be tricky in a north-facing rooms, doesn’t mean they can’t still look beautiful when done right.
+Just because whites can be tricky in north-facing rooms, doesn’t mean they can’t still look beautiful when done right.

 It adds wonderful softness and warmth, particularly in north facing rooms.
 I don’t like this color as much in warmer light, but the grayish cast that northern light brings takes away the yellow edge to leave behind the perfect warm off-white.

-I think you’ll agree there are some beautiful modern paint colors to choose from which will inject some warmth into your space.
+I think you’ll agree there are some beautiful modern paint colors to choose from which will inject some warmth into your north-facing space.